Support Your Local RCD

 While CCRCD often relies on grants and contracts, individual giving presents a growth opportunity for us.
 Do you want to support positive environmental work?
 Or do you support more restoration projects?
 Do you believe that young people and future generations are the key to restoring ecosystems and building healthy communities?

 Especially with the increasing effects of climate change on the way, our home watersheds of Contra Costa County need more support to adapt and increase resiliency.

-Join us on November 29 and be part of the solution.
+Join us in November to be part of the solution.